cabforum/servercert/docs/BR.md

 ## 9.17 Other provisions

-# APPENDIX A – CAA Contact Tag
+# Appendix A – CAA Contact Tag

 These methods allow domain owners to publish contact information in DNS for the purpose of validating domain control.